jayllo-c/tp/docs/DeveloperGuide.md

 **Alternative 1: Copying emails of all persons**

-Copies the emails of all persons in the address book, regardless of whether they are currently displayed in the `PersonListPanel`.
+Copies the emails of all persons in the persons list, regardless of whether they are currently displayed in the `PersonListPanel`.
 However, this approach may lead to users copying a large number of emails unintentionally, which could be overwhelming.
 Furthermore, it may not be clear to users which emails are being copied.